eclipse-kuksa/kuksa.val.services/carsim_service/README.md

 Use the environmental variable `SIM_SPEED` (default=2 /seconds/) to change simulation update speed And `LOG_LEVEL` to set the logging level for the simulator runner.

+(or run the pre-built container in the registry)